gluap/pyess/README.rst

 Sync ess state with an mqtt server (also accepts commands) ..........................................................

-**This should not be used at the same time as the graphite synchronization, only one client at a time can talk to ess** Furthermore if this is used the mobile phone app will slightly glitch: It logs into the ess and can fetch data but as soon as the next poll is run by the graphite syncer, the app is logged out.
-There is an unresolved bug report that indicates that using state sync for mqtt may mess with the state history on the lg web site or in the app https://github.com/gluap/pyess/issues/2 .

 To connect your ESS with an mqtt server run the following in your venv::